Submitting installations as Slurm jobs¶

 login01 $ eb --job --buildpath /localdisk/$USER example.eb --robot

-Temporary log files and build directories
+Temporary log files and build directories¶

 To remedy this, there are a couple of EasyBuild configuration options you can use:

-• You can use --tmp-logdir to specify a different location where EasyBuild should store temporary log files, for example:
+to specify a different location where EasyBuild should store temporary log files, for example:$ eb --job example.eb --tmp-logdir $HOME/eb_tmplogs

-• If you prefer having the entire log file stored in the Slurm job output files, you can use --logtostdout when submitting the jobs.
-This will result in extensive logging to your terminal window when submitting the jobs, but it will also make EasyBuild log to stdout when the installation is running in the job, and hence the log messages will be captured in the job output files.
+when submitting the jobs.
+This will result in extensive logging to your terminal window when submitting the jobs, but it will also make EasyBuild log tostdout

 The same remark applies to build directories: they should be on a local filesystem (to avoid problems that often occur when building software on a parallel filesystem like GPFS or Lustre), which will probably be cleaned up automatically when a job fails.
 Here it is less easy to provide general advice on how to deal with this, but one thing you can consider is retrying the installation in an interactive job, so you can inspect the build directory after the installation fails.

-Lock files
+Lock files¶

 EasyBuild creates locks to prevent that the same installation is started multiple times on different system to the same installation directory.